Canon 1300D vs Sony RX100

-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX100 are two digital cameras that were officially introduced, respectively, in March 2016 and June 2012.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Cyber-shot DSC-RX100 are two digital cameras that were announced, respectively, in March 2016 and June 2012.
 The 1300D is a DSLR, while the RX100 is a fixed lens compact.
 The cameras are based on an APS-C (1300D) and an one-inch (RX100) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Sony RX100

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Sony RX100.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 is considerably smaller (55 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the RX100 are weather-sealed.